-Alcaraz into US Open third round in straight sets
+Nadal overcomes shaky start to beat Fognini

 |Coverage: Daily radio commentaries across BBC Sounds and the BBC Sport website and app, with selected live text commentaries and match reports on the website and app

-Carlos Alcaraz moved into the US Open third round with an impressive straight-set win over Federico Coria.
+Spaniard Carlos Alcaraz also progressed into the US Open third round with an impressive straight-set win over Federico Coria.

-The talented 19-year-old third seed continued his bid for a maiden Grand Slam title by beating Argentine Coria 6-2 6-1 7-5 on Arthur Ashe Stadium.
+The 19-year-old third seed continued his bid for a maiden Grand Slam title by beating Argentine Coria 6-2 6-1 7-5 on Arthur Ashe Stadium.

-The Spaniard is one of four players who could end the New York tournament as the world's top-ranked men's player.
+Alcaraz is one of four players who could end the New York tournament as the world's top-ranked men's player.

 He will face Jenson Brooksby next after the American upset Croatia's Cincinnati winner Borna Coric 6-4 7-6 (12-10) 6-1.